-This unique book is designed to help today's podiatrist manage an ever-increasing flow of information.
+This unique subscription-based book is designed to help today’s podiatrist manage and ever-increasing flow of information.
 The book's editorial team has studied hundreds of publications—mainstream podiatric journals as well as those from related fields—to hand-pick the most significant articles in each subject area from the last year.
 Each article is expertly condensed in an easy-to-read, standardized format.
 Accompanying each section is a commentary by one of the journal's section editors, which shows how the information in the article can be applied in practice.
 Also included are illustrations and key references for further reading.

 To earn your CE hours: